Josavil/Josavil/README.md

 ## Hi there 👋

 🏰 I am from Aragón, where i was born and I currently live.
-💻 I'm currently studying DAM (Desarrollo de Aplicaciones Multiplataforma) in Oceano Atlántico, in Zaragoza, Spain.
+💻 I'm currently studying DAM [^1] in Oceano Atlántico, in Zaragoza, Spain.
-📜 I have suties in laws, since I studied Derecho for 4 years in UNIZAR (Universidad de Zaragoza).
+📜 I have suties in laws, since I studied Derecho for 4 years in UNIZAR[^2].
 ⛺ I volunteer as a monitor in Entaban (scouts).

 ## I have worked and/or participated in projects such as...:

+[^1]: Desarrollo de Aplicaciones Multiplataforma.
+[^2]: Universidad de Zaragoza.
 <!--
 **Josavil/Josavil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.